boltops-tools/lono/docs/_docs/lookup-locations/params.md

 5. configs/**blueprint**/params/development/**template**.txt - Conventional Template
 6. configs/**blueprint**/params/development.txt - Conventional Env

 Depending on how you name your blueprint, templates, and params files, it can greatly simply the configs structure.
-Generally, recommend using form #1, #2 and #5.
+The general recommendation is to use forms #1, #2, #3 and #6.

-Here are somme examples to help explain:
+Here are some examples to help explain:

 ### Example 1: Direct Form